voitheq/Borrowers/README.md

 Borrowers
 ---
 In Borrowers app user creates a list of  people that he/she lent something to.
 On the Borrower profile user adds personal data like mail address, phone number or even a photo.
-While cliking on Borrower profile a list of lended items appears.
+While clicking on Borrower profile a list of lent items appears.
 App uses CoreData to persist data.

 * CoreData
 * ImagePicker